CanCanCommunity/cancancan/docs/handling_access_denied.md

+# Handling CanCan::AccessDenied

+In the [Controller helpers] chapter was saw that when a resource is not authorized, a `CanCan::AccessDenied` exception is raised, and we offered a basic handling through `config/application.rb`.
+Let's now see what else we can do.

 The `CanCan::AccessDenied` exception is raised when calling `authorize!` in the controller and the user is not able to perform the given action.

 A message can optionally be provided.

 ```ruby
 authorize! :read, Article, :message => "Unable to read this article."